CuriousTech/SdWiFiBrowser/README.md

 SETUP.INI is read from the SDCard, not internal SPIFFS
 Filenames with spaces can be deleted and downloaded
 Added ArduinoOTA for updates
-Added EspTouch support but not tested
+Added EspTouch support (now disabled because it overrides AM mode)
+Changed a lot of interactions to WebSocket I/O, added disk free space to main page
+WiFi SSID scan is sent to wifi page, but not listed yet